digao-dalpiaz/DzListHeader/readme.md

 ## Delphi visual control to create a listbox columns header.

-When you are using listbox, and usually when assigning objects to listbox items, you want to show/draw columns on listbox, using OnDrawItem.
+When you are using listbox, and usually when assigning objects to listbox items, you want to show/draw columns in the listbox, using OnDrawItem event.

-That's OK, but you don't have a header control to show the columns, and allow user to resize, to move, and show/hide columns.
+That's OK, but you don't have a header control to show the columns, and neither allow user to resize, to move, and show/hide columns.

-The THeaderControl (Delphi default control) allows some of these operations, but you need to write a lot of code on each single listbox, taking care of repaint items and calculating column positions.
+The THeaderControl (Delphi default control) allows some of these operations, but you need to write lots of code for every single listbox, taking care of repainting items and calculating columns positions.
 And, of course, you don't have hide/show column function available.

-So, I have been workin in this component, and I decided to share, because is very useful.
+So, I have been working on this component, and I decided to share it, because it's very useful.

-Besides that the ListHeader shows a scroll bar when the columns oversizes the visible area. :)
+In addition, the ListHeader displays a scroll bar when the columns oversizes the visible area. :)

 ## Installing